WXBU: Early history

-As a UPN affiliate (1995-2006)
+As a UPN affiliate (1995–2006)

 The unusual situation of two separately-owned and programmed Big Three affiliates in one market that aired most of the same network programming would continue until 1995.
 On November 1, Clear Channel Communications (which had just bought WHP-TV) entered into a 20-year local marketing agreement with Gateway.
 Under this agreement, WHP-TV took control of WLYH's operations, with the combined operation housed at WHP-TV's studios in Harrisburg.
-Layoffs also hit the station following the LMA deal.
+Layoffs also hit WLYH following the LMA deal.

 Upon signing the deal with Clear Channel, it became clear that WLYH's CBS affiliation was in danger.
-After considering affiliations with either The WB or UPN, Clear Channel converted WLYH into an exclusive UPN affiliate on December 16, 1995, thus making WHP-TV the exclusive CBS affiliate for South Central Pennsylvania.
+After considering affiliations with either The WB or UPN, Clear Channel converted WLYH into an exclusive UPN affiliate on December 16, 1995, thus making WHP-TV the sole CBS affiliate for South Central Pennsylvania.
 In 2000, Gateway sold all of its stations to SJL Broadcasting.

-As a CW affiliate and licensee sale to Nexstar/LMA sale to Newport (2006-2012)
+As a CW affiliate and licensee sale to Nexstar/LMA sale to Newport (2006–2012)

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 On May 18, it was announced that WLYH would become the area's CW affiliate when it launched on September 18.
 Meanwhile, WHP created a new second digital subchannel to air programming from another new network, MyNetworkTV.
 Nexstar Broadcasting Group purchased WLYH and WTAJ from SJL in late 2006.

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television station group (including WHP and the LMA with WLYH) to the private equity firm Providence Equity Partners.
 Providence then formed Newport Television as a holding company for the former Clear Channel stations.